FREE Dog Registration for

 Dr. Wallace, eVet Diagnostics, preliminary report of Excellent, Good or Fair over the age of four months.

 WALA Member Breeders are required to submit an Elbow Clearance from one of the two options listed below, prior to mating that dog.
+WALA defines a passing score on an elbow test result as either a zero (0) or a negative.

 OFA preliminary or final report of Normal/Clear, over the age of four months.
 (WALA will also accept BVA or FCI results that have been converted to OFA scoring.)